K-S-K/CV/Articles/37_LocalAI/Article.md

 ![The User Interface](Images/Fig_02_UI_Translate.png)

-**Fig. 1 The picture represents the UI of the chat with the German Book Reader prompt.** It accepts phrases in German and answers by explanation and translation immediately, without any additional commands.
+**Fig. 1 The picture represents the UI of the chat with the German Book Reader prompt.** It accepts phrases in German and answers by explanation and translation immediately, without any additional commands, because the behavior of this particular project was described in the prompt, assigned to the project.
 The prompt can be configured for any other language.

 #### Use Case 2 — General-Purpose Local Knowledge Base